ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : `Unlimited` / `Unlimited` / `Unlimited` / `Unlimited`

-Numeric values of this property specify an upper-bound rate that a transfer is not expected to exceed (even if flow control and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem it will be useful.
+Numeric values of these properties specify an upper-bound rate that a transfer is not expected to exceed (even if flow control and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem it will be useful.
 These are specified in bits per second.